 Caulk Around Small Leaks

-Let’s start our list off with some tips from home improvement guru Dave Baker of TheHomeFixItPage.com, who shares how to lower your heating bill by improving air circulation in your home.
+Let’s go over some tips from home improvement guru Dave Baker of TheHomeFixItPage.com, who shares how to lower your heating bill by improving air circulation in your home.

 Perform a Blower Test To Find Leaks

-Dave says the first thing you need to do before you decide on which insulation projects should be your priorities is to perform a blower door test, which shouldn’t cost you a thing.
+Dave says the first thing you need to do before you decide on which insulation projects to tackle is to perform a blower door test, which shouldn’t cost you a thing.